Mental Health Facilities Cheshire, CT

 Cornell Scott Hill Health Center Dixwell Behavioral Health Services - 3.2 miles from Cheshire, CT

 Cornell Scott Hill Health Center Dixwell Behavioral Health Services is a mental health treatment clinic in New Haven, Connecticut, located at 226 Dixwell Avenue, 2nd Floor, Suite 200, in the 6511 zip code.
 Cornell Scott Hill Health Center Dixwell Behavioral Health Services provides outpatient treatment.
-Cornell Scott Hill Health Center Dixwell Behavioral Health Services provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Cornell Scott Hill Health Center Dixwell Behavioral Health Services also supports people with trauma, people with serious mental illness and LGBT.
-Additional services provided by Cornell Scott Hill Health Center Dixwell Behavioral Health Services consist of court-ordered outpatient treatment and integrated primary care services.
+Cornell Scott Hill Health Center Dixwell Behavioral Health Services provides trauma therapy, psychotropic medication and couples/family therapy to seniors 65 or older, young adults and adults.
+Cornell Scott Hill Health Center Dixwell Behavioral Health Services also supports LGBT, transitional age young adults and people with serious mental illness.
+Additional services provided by Cornell Scott Hill Health Center Dixwell Behavioral Health Services consist of integrated primary care services and court-ordered outpatient treatment.

 Learn More